Wilf Inequality is preserved under Gluing of Semigroups: Gluing in Higher Dimensions

 We now want to explore the same question in higher dimension, namely for subsemigroups of $\N^n$ as opposed to in $\N$.
 A finitely generated submonoid of $\N^n$ is also called an \textit{affine semigroup}.
-Thus, if $A $ is an $n\times p$ matrix in $\N$ with columns $a_i, 1\le i\le n$, representing elements of $\N^n$, the monoid generated by the columns of $A$ in $\N^n$ is an affine semigroup $\sA$.
-As before without loss of generaliity, we may assume that the entries in $A$ are relatively prime as $\sA$ and $\langle dA\rangle$ are isomorphic as monoids.
+Thus, if $A $ is an $n\times p$ matrix in $\N$ with columns $\mathbf a_i, 1\le i\le n$, representing elements of $\N^n$, the monoid generated by the columns of $A$ in $\N^n$ is an affine semigroup $\sA$.
+As before without loss of generality, we may assume that the entries in $A$ are relatively prime as $\sA$ and $\langle dA\rangle$ are isomorphic as monoids.
 The question then becomes, given two numerical semigroups $\sA$ and $\sB$ in $\N^n$, $n \geq 2$, is there a generalized notion of this notable conjecture by Wilf, and, if so, does a gluing of $\sA$ and $\sB$ satisfy this notion if $\sA$ and $\sB$ do?

-The concept of gluing of numerical semigroups in higher dimensions has been elucidated in \cite{GS2} and \cite{GS22}.
+The concept of gluing of numerical semigroups in higher dimensions has been elucidated in \cite{GS2} and \cite{GS1}.
 Consider finite subsets $A=\{\mathbf a_1, ..., \mathbf a_p\}$, $B=\{\mathbf b_1,...,\mathbf b_q\}$ and $C= k_1A \sqcup k_2B$ in $\N^n$ where $n \geq 2$, and $k_1$ and $k_2$ are positive integers.
 Let $\sA, \sB, \sC$ be the semigroups generated by the aforementioned sets, and $k[A] \cong k[\mathbf x_1,...,\mathbf x_p]/ I_A, k[B] \cong k[\mathbf y_1,...,\mathbf y_q]/ I_B$, and $k[C] \cong k[\mathbf x_1,...,\mathbf x_p,\mathbf y_1,...,\mathbf y_q]/ I_C$ be their respective semigroup rings.
-Set $R:= k[\mathbf x_1,...,\mathbf x_p,\mathbf y_1,...,\mathbf y_q]$. \begin{definition} $\sC$ is said to be a gluing of $\sA$ and $\sB,$ written $\sC = \sA \Join \sB$, if $I_C = I_AR + I_BR + \la \rho \ra$ with $\rho = \bf x^{\bf c} - \bf y^{\bf d}$ for some $\bf c \in \N^p$ and $\bf d \in \N^q$. \end{definition}
+Set $R:= k[\mathbf x_1,...,\mathbf x_p,\mathbf y_1,...,\mathbf y_q]$. \begin{definition} $\sC$ is said to be a gluing of $\sA$ and $\sB,$ written $C=A \Join B$, if $I_C = I_AR + I_BR + \la \rho \ra$ with $\rho = \bf x^{\bf c} - \bf y^{\bf d}$ for some $\bf c \in \N^p$ and $\bf d \in \N^q$. \end{definition}

-Although any two numerical semigroups can be glued, it is not true in hgher dimensions.
-An affine semigroup $\sA \in \N^n$ is said to be non-degenerate if they $A$ spans $\Q^n$.
+Although any two numerical semigroups can be glued, it is not true in higher dimensions.
+An affine semigroup $\sA \in \N^n$ is said to be non-degenerate if $A$ spans $\Q^n$.
 Two non-degenerate semigroups in dimension $\ge 2$ cannot be glued.
 Precise conditions when such gluings exist can be found in \cite{GS22}.